 The uwang (in English, the Rhinoceros Beetle) is one of the few beetles called by name in the Philippines.
 Other beetles are referred to as salagubang, the generic Tagalog word for beetle.

-Although you can find various pictures online of the Rhinoceros Beetle, they can’t compare to seeing one up close and personal.
+Although you can find various pictures online of the Rhinoceros Beetle, nothing can compare to seeing one up close and personal.

-They have sharp claws and those claws can hurt you if you get pinched by them.
+They have sharp claws and those claws can only hurt you if you get pinched by them.
 Other than that, they’re practically harmless.
-They also have horns (one in the center of the head), but there is a difference in length depending on whether its male or female.
+They also have horns and there is a difference in length depending on whether its male or female.